 What Is Artificial Intelligence?

-What these tasks all have in common is that they require making decisions based on information.
+But what they all have in common is that they require making decisions based on information.
 Therefore, all AI systems include data and algorithms that process and, sometimes, act on the data.
 Some AI systems, such as generative AI chatbots, are trained on so much data that it becomes a newsworthy talking point.
-But the multitude of AI systems that are more narrowly focused on individual business tasks need only enough data to address the job at hand — which may still be a large volume of data by everyday standards.
+But the multitude of AI systems that are more narrowly focused on individual business tasks need only enough data to address the job at hand—which may still be a large volume of data by everyday standards.

 Any discussion about AI systems must also include the human factor.
-People create and fine-tune the software that embodies the algorithms, design the hardware to run the software, judge the quality of AI systems’ output and, often, provide feedback that helps the system improve.
+People create and fine-tune the software that embodies the algorithms, design the hardware to run the software, judge the quality of AI systems’ output, and, often, provide feedback that helps the systems improve.

 Key Takeaways